-David Lee Wallach passed away on August 11th, 2024, after days of loving family following quick а decline from a debilitating David stroke. predeceased by his parents, Edward and Dorothy; and his wife of almost Carole Gerstacker Wallach.
-He is survived by his Paula Eppinger; sister-in-law Marcia Anselmo; children, Beth Wallach,
+David Lee Wallach passed 11, away on August 2024, days of loving after family visits, following quick а decline from a debilitating David stroke. was predeceased by his parents, Edward and Dorothy; and his wife of beloved almost 60 vears, Carole Gerstacker Wallach.
+He is survived by his Paula sister Eppinger; and sister-in-law Marcia Anselmo; children, Beth Wallach, Dan (Joyce) Wallach, Deborah

-(Joyce) Wallach, Deborah (Joseph) Busche; grandchildren, Kaitlin Grabowski, Jonathan Wallach, Christine (Alex) Armstrong, Jackson and Damien Busche; stepson Dennis Hullihan; great-grandchildren, Ty and Michael Grabowski, Brayden Armstrong; and many cousins, nieces and nephews and their children; "extra family" Holly (Pich) Christine (Chris) Holly and App.
-(C

-(Rich) Schmidt and Ann (Chris) Hall; and wonderful caregivers Corrine, Diane, Emily, Bobbie, and Nora, among others.
+(Joseph) Busche; grandchildren, Kaitlin Grabowski, Jonathan Wallach, Christine (Alex) Armstrong, Jackson and Damien Busche; stepson Dennis Hullihan; great-grandchildren, Ty and Michael Grabowski, Brayden Armstrong; and many cousins, nieces and nephews and their children; "extra family" Holly (Rich) Schmidt and Ann (Chris) Hall; and wonderful caregivers Corrine, Diane, Emily, Bobbie, and Nora, among others.
 David was born in Cleveland, Ohio, on August 21, 1940, and graduated from Shaker High School in 1958.
+He attended

+David was born in Cleveland, Ohio, on August 21, 1940, and graduated from Shaker High School in 1958.
 He attended Rensselaer Polytechnic Institute and graduated from Case Institute of Technology.
 A few days after graduating with a B.S. in physics in 1962, he married his "angel" Carole Gerstacker.
-They moved to the Pittsburgh area, where David worked at Westinghouse Bettis from 1962-1967, while attending night school at Carnegie Tech and earning master's degree in Physics.
-While working at Westinghouse, he was a nuclear physicist involved in the first large-scale civilian nuclear power plant, and represented Westinghouse when their first nuclear submarine's reactor powered up.
+They moved to the Pittsburgh area, where David worked at Westinghouse Bettis from 1962-1967, while attending night school at Carnegie Tech and earning a master's degree in Physics.
+While working at Westinghouse, he was a nuclear physicist involved in the first large-scale civilian nuclear power plant, and represented Westinghouse, he their first nuclear submarine's reactor powered up.
 In 1967, David got a "lifetime dose" of radiation in a small mishap at the Shippingport plant.
 This resulted in a new career in teaching physics, to which he was extremely well suited.
 He taught at Penn State McKeesport until 1998, achieving his Ph.D. in Planetary Science from the University of Pittsburgh in 1979 while working full-time and raising three children.
 At Penn State, he mentored students, and developed a physics curriculum for engineering technology programs.
 He also co-authored the third edition of Frederick Bueche's college textbook, "Technical Physics".
 David had a very active retirement, including two teaching stints at Pitt, and Washington, and Jefferson, tutoring physics to high schoolers, and managing Carole's psychology practice.
 David was a devoted husband, son, father, and cat person.
 He was very active in raising his three children.
+He served on the peters Township School Board from 1929.
+1982 including

+David was a devoted husband, son, father, and cat person.
+He was very active in raising his three children.
 He served on the Peters Township School Board from 1979-1989, including two years as president.
 David's passion in life was helping people, always putting others needs before his own.
 Throughout his marriage, he took care of Carole, through sickness and health, until her death in 2022, and traveled with her to all seven continents.
 Judaism was a core part of his identity.
-He was actively involved at Roder Shalom Congregation and served as president of its Junior Congregation.
-Aside from family, his proudest achievement was writing and publishing his book, "God and Science, Resolving the Paradox".
+He was actively involved at Rodef Shalom Congregation and served as president of its Junior Congregation.
+Aside from family, his proudest achievement was writing and publishing his book, "God and Science, Resolving the Paradox."
 David was a long term participant in longitudinal studies on Alzheimer's Disease at UPMC, and has donated his body to medical research.